knobs-dials/square-stat/README.md

 This one's a test, because
 - counting kernel stuff *usefully* is nontrivial - consider buffers, caches, slab, etc, and how some details overlap, so how they are and are best reported.
   - Also because of practice.
 It e.g. turns out that in linux, ZFS ARC reports as unreclaimable slab - and is intentionally quite large.
+- basic tools don't care abous shared memory at all
   - getting shared memory right is important to accuracy in some uses.
-One good example is postgresql workers extensively using shared memory for efficient sharing of table data.
+One good example is postgresql workers, which extensively using shared memory for efficient sharing of table data.
-  - Just adding processes' mapped total would over-report use quite a lot, and the sum of total memory, or free amount (from total-alluse) would be noticably wrong.
+  - ...in which case just adding up processes totals would over-report quite a lot.
+The sum of total memory, or free amount (from total-alluse) would also be noticably wrong.
   - The `smem` tool fixes this, but is slowish and CPU-heavy.
 Which is why this isn't the default right now.

 Based on running `ps` or `smem`